odradev/awesome-zero-knowledge/README.md

 * [Eigen Layer](https://www.eigenlayer.com/) - Eigen layer is a general-purpose marketplace for decentralized trust, which is built on Ethereum, the largest programmable decentralized trust network, and unbundles the trust layer of Ethereum so components of the trust network can be reused for other purposes.
 * [Fuel Network](https://www.fuel.network/) - Fuel v1 began as a layer-2 (L2) scalability technology for a monolithic Ethereum.
 It was the first optimistic rollup on mainnet Ethereum, deployed at the end of 2020.
 * [Scroll.io](https://scroll.io/) - Scroll is a zkEVM-based zkRollup on Ethereum that enables native compatibility for existing Ethereum applications and tools.
-* [Celestia](https://celestia.org) - Celestia is the first modular blockchain network that makes it effortless to deploy a new blockchain.
 * [ZKSpace](https://zkspace.info/) - The ZKSpace platform consists of three main parts: a Layer 2 AMM DEX utilizing ZK-Rollups technology ZKSwap v3, a payment service called ZKSquare, an NFT marketplace called ZKSea.
 * [Aztec Connect](https://aztec.network/) - Aztec Connect is an open-source layer 2 network that aims to bring scalability and privacy to Ethereum.
 * [zkSync](https://zksync.io/) - zkSync is a scaling and privacy engine for Ethereum.
 * [dYdX](https://dydx.exchange/) - dYdX aims to build a powerful and professional exchange for trading crypto assets where users can truly own their trades and, eventually, the exchange itself.
 * [Arbitrum Nova](https://nova.arbitrum.io/) - Arbitrum Nova is a suite of Ethereum scaling solutions that enable high-throughput, low-cost smart contracts while remaining trustlessly secure.
 * [Loopring](https://loopring.org) - Loopring's zkRollup L2 solution aims to offer the same security guarantees as Ethereum mainnet, with a big scalability boost: throughput increased by 1000x, and cost reduced to just 0.1% of L1.
+* [Mantle](https://www.mantle.xyz/) - Ethereum layer-2 network built with modular architecture delivering low fees and high security.

 #### Marketplaces
 * [zkPoD](https://github.com/sec-bit/zkPoD-node) - decentralized platform for data exchange between untrusted parties realizing "Payment on Delivery" without any trusted third party.